dvonlehman/express-request-proxy/README.md

 }));
 ```

+Only `GET` requests are subject to caching, for all other methods the `cacheMaxAge` is ignored.

 #### Caching Headers
 If an API response is served from the cache, the `max-age` header will be set to the remaining TTL of the cached object.
 The proxy cache trumps any HTTP headers such as `Last-Modified`, `Expires`, or `ETag`, so these get discarded.
 Effectively the proxy takes over the caching behavior from the origin for the duration that it exists there.